Dry Needling by Athletic Trainers

 Myopain Seminars is an approved BOC continuing education provider.

 Athletic Training: Prevention, Maintenance, and Performance Enhancement

-Although athletic trainers are relatively new in offering dry needling to their clients, there is increasing evidence that athletes can benefit greatly from dry needling.
-Athletic training consists of treatment and care aimed at the prevention, maintenance, and performance enhancement of athletes.
-Dry needling has been shown to be an effective treatment in all aspects of athlete care , however, historically, athletic trainers have been restricted to superficial, nonspecific manual techniques with diminished results as compared to dry needling .
+Although athletic trainers are relatively new in offering dry needling to their clients, there is increasing evidence that athletes can benefit significantly from dry needling.
+Athletic training consists of treatment and care for injury prevention, maintenance, and enhancement of athletic performance.
+Dry needling is an effective treatment in all aspects of athlete care ; however, historically, athletic trainers have been restricted to superficial, nonspecific manual techniques with diminished results compared to dry needling .

 Many clinicians, including athletic trainers, may not realize that injuries are often the result of muscle overload, including sustained or repetitive low-level muscle contraction, eccentric muscle contractions, and maximal or submaximal concentric muscle contractions [14, 15].
-Overuse injuries are very common among high school and other athletes .
-Muscle injuries represent 10% to 55% of all injuries in sports , which commonly are treated with thermal modalities, massage, or external devices, such as a foam roller.
-Muscle overload is one of the precursors of the development of trigger points, which can lead to muscle weakness , fatigue , and restricted movement [20, 21] affecting an athlete’s performance .
-As a side note, none of these parameters can be used to specifically detect trigger points.
+Overuse injuries are prevalent among high school and other athletes .
+Muscle injuries represent 10% to 55% of all injuries in sports , commonly treated with thermal modalities, massage, or external devices, such as a foam roller.
+Muscle overload is one of the precursors of the development of trigger points, which can lead to muscle weakness , fatigue , and restricted movement [20, 21], affecting an athlete’s performance .
+As a side note, none of these parameters can be used to detect trigger points specifically.
 The performance of athletes can be significantly impacted by the presence of trigger points [22, 23].

 Myopain Seminars Dry Needling Courses by Athletic Trainers